MEDomics-UdeS/MEDomicsTools/README.md

 - Description
 - Date of last modification

-Write a docstring at the beginning of each class describing the general purpose of the class.
+Write a docstring at the beginning of each class describing the general purpose of the class, the public methods and public attributes available.

 Write a docstring at the beginning of each function or method to describe the function/method purpose, arguments type and expected values and return type and expected values.
 Place this docstring right after the defintion of the function/method.

 Follow PEP 257: https://www.python.org/dev/peps/pep-0257/

-Follow the Google docstring style: https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html
+For new projects, the Google docstring style is recommended: https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html

+This rule is not made to be coercitive and to force you to rewrite all your code with a specific docstring standard, the most important point is to maintain consistency throughout your project.
+If starting a new project, the Google docstring style is recommended but not mandatory, other docstring styles can be used (ie. numpy).

 ### R010 - Comments